-No, the repeater is owned and maintained by N9GMT and N9FBF.
-We have many dedicated long time personnel that provide technical assistance, tower work and spare equipment.
+No, the FM38 repeater is owned and maintained by N9GMT and N9FBF.
+We also have affiliate repeaters that link to us via AllStar.
+There are many dedicated long time personnel that provide technical assistance, tower work and spare equipment.
 About a decade ago we used to keep a roster, make newsletters, had public functions and sort of acted like a club.
 Sometimes people would even donate to cover administrative costs.
-We soon learned that if there is no club, people can’t complain as much.
-If free isn’t good enough - spin your dial.
+We soon learned that if there is no club, people can't complain as much.
+If free isn't good enough - spin your dial.

 What are FM38's goals

 We plan to link about a dozen or so UHF repeaters together in the eastern half of Wisconsin.
 We plan to cover where our core users go, not try to cover the whole state.
 We will strive for technical excellence and innovation.

 Try sending email to Emil N9FBF good on QRZ or leave a Contact Us

 message.
 We will do our best to answer your questions.

 The 443.800 Milwaukee repeater has twelve (12) receive sites, a hub site and a transmit site.
 There are also currently fifteen (15) linked UHF repeaters with more planned.